INDONESIA: Los Skut Leboys - Sore

 Their first album after their main songwriter left the band, the remaining members of Indonesian outfit Sore seized the opportunity to reinvent their sound

 When a band loses its lead songwriter, it can be disastrous, or it can lead to a rebirth.
 One only need look at The Clash, and how calamitous their final album Cut the Crap ended up being without lead songwriter Mick Jones who was fired, or at Liam Gallagher’s band Beady Eye – essentially Oasis without Noel Gallagher – and as such their music is far worse than their work together, or even Noel’s solo efforts.
 Contrastingly, though Genesis lost much of the critical acclaim they had earned under the stewardship of Peter Gabriel, under Phil Collins’s leadership the band went from strength to commercial strength, with hits aplenty in the ‘80s and ‘90s.
 In addition, you have the tragic tales of Pink Floyd’s Syd Barrett and the Rolling Stones’ Brian Jones.
 Barrett and Jones both co-founded their respective bands and led them initially, but were soon side-lined by their more successful members.
 Barrett and Jones both struggled with drug addictions and mental health problems that exacerbated the problems within the band, and both were kicked out.
 Jones sadly died shortly after his expulsion from the band, and Barrett, after a short solo career, retired and left the public eye, maintaining a strictly private life until his death in 2006.
-The bands they started, however, cemented their status as rock legends.“ The rawness of the sound is evident, yet they seem to have a Western sensibility despite a lack of involvement from external figures.”
+The bands they started, however, cemented their status as rock legends.

 “It feels futuristic and yet in-the-moment, fresh and new, but also looking backward in its influences and often epic in sound.
 Put simply, they sound all their own.”